krishnayankashyap-hub/khetflow-platform/README.md

 <div align="center">

-# 🧅 The “Two Onions” Problem
+# 🧅 The “Two Onions”/Any Harvest Problem

 *Imagine standing in a bustling vegetable market.
 Before you sit **two onions**:*